praseedaaw/praseedaaw.github.io/content/posts/shift-left-taking-responsibility.md

 - Get clear on what they’re building.
 - Build things that are easier to test.
-- Share responsibility for quality, instead of passing blame.
+- Share responsibility for product quality.

 And most importantly, it helps teams ship features they can be proud of — on time, and with confidence.